Crashr-io/docs/docs/Verify.md

 After completing the form and submitting it, you will receive a pop-up with a verification code.
 Please use your main Twitter account to send us this code via a message on Twitter to complete the verification process.
 ![Verifycode](/img/Verifycode.png)

+You have successfully verified your project and can begin trading after approval from an admin.